pizthewiz/omgosc-router/README.md

 ## omgosc-router
 A simple OSC message router for the [omgosc](https://github.com/deanm/omgosc) receiver.

-OSC message handling usually leaves one with large conditionals or switch statements. *omgosc-router* implements a simple router based on [Express](https://github.com/visionmedia/express), to make handling more explicit. [omgosc](https://github.com/deanm/omgosc) does emit events for an osc message's address, but this just takes that one step further.
-This project also acts as a simple mechanism to prototype before an Objective-C router implementation is added to [PonyExpress](https://github.com/pizthewiz/PonyExpress) and as a way to investigate some aspects of the [OSCQueryProposal](https://github.com/mrRay/OSCQueryProposal).
+OSC message handling usually leaves one with large conditionals or switch statements.
+While [omgosc](https://github.com/deanm/omgosc) does emit events for an osc message's address, *omgosc-router* implements a simple router based on [Express](https://github.com/visionmedia/express) to make handling more explicit and much more flexible.
+This project also acts as a simple mechanism to prototype a router API before being added to the Objective-C OSC library [PonyExpress](https://github.com/pizthewiz/PonyExpress) and as a way to investigate the [OSCQueryProposal](https://github.com/mrRay/OSCQueryProposal).

-### EXAMPLE
+### EXAMPLES
 ```javascript
 var osc = require('omgosc');
 var Router = require('./omgosc-router')();